hashicorp/design-system/website/docs/patterns/form-patterns/partials/validation/validation.md

 Validation on focus change occurs on the client and refers to validating a field when it loses focus via an [`onblur`](https://developer.mozilla.org/en-US/docs/Web/API/Element/blur_event) event.

-Validation on focus change is immediate in the sense that it encourages displaying errors directly after a field has been filled out, while not interrupting the user while they are in the process of filling out a field.
+This method is immediate in the sense that it displays an error directly after a field has been filled out, while not interrupting the user while they are in the process of filling out a field.

-This method should be used **whenever possible** to resolve an error while the user is still in the context of the erroring field.
+Use this method **whenever possible** to resolve an error while the user is still in the context of the erroring field.
 This can help limit the amount of context switching necessary when filling out a form and reduce the cognitive load on the user.

 <video controls loop width="100%">
   <source src="/assets/patterns/form-patterns/validation-on-focus-change.mp4" />